If you are thinking of becoming vegan or know someone who is vegan you might have questions.

 Many vegans will stay away from refined white sugar due to bone char and from wines because they are not vegan-friendly.

 We know that in Australia the use of bone char is banned.
-In Europe, most refined sugar does not contain bone char however, they are widely found in imported sugar and sugar-related products.
-It is common practice in the US and a safe list, particularly for Americans, can be found here. https://www.peta.org/living/food/is-sugar-vegan/
+Europe’s food products on the other hand does not contain bone char.
+However, they are widely found in imported sugar products.

 Why wines are not vegan-friendly?

 The reason that some wines are not vegan-friendly is due to wine clarification process called fining.
 Those wines that produced traditionally, the producer will use animal-derived fining agents.
 The most commonly used blood and bone marrow, casein (milk protein), gelatin (animal protein) as processing aids.